FunAndHelpfulDragon/python-Functions/docs/source/Modules/Check.rst

     :type input: str
     :param type: The check to run
     :type type: check.ModeEnum
+    :param callback: The function to run after the user input.
+(Must be able to pick up at least 1 argument)
+    :type callback: function.
     :param args: Other arguments required for the check
     :type args: any
     :return: Depends on the check